alexa/ask-sdk-controls/doc/userGuide.md

 console.log('done.');
 ```

-The output file will include all the ControlIntents that are needed by the library
+The output file will include all the intents, slot types, and utterances shapes that are
-controls used in the skill, and all the associated slot types and type values.
-The actual
-prompt fragments will use their default localized strings for the `en-US` locale.
+needed to run straight-forward interactions.
+The actual prompt fragments will use their
+default localized strings for the `en-US` locale.

-However, the auto-generated interaction model will not have any of the custom data that is
+The auto-generated interaction model will not have any of the custom data that is
 necessary for custom actions, targets, and so on.
-This additional data should be added
+This additional data can be added by
-either by `Control.updateInteractionModel` for new Controls that have default requirements
-or by directly adding content to the interaction-model building file.
+extending the interaction-model building script.

-The second style will look like:
+Example:

 ```js
  1. new ControlInteractionModelGenerator()